Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Allowing metadata to be attached to values within the dynamic environment of an Account (e.g. documentation for Actor functions)
 * Supporting the implementation of the Convex Lisp compiler and macro system

-NOTE: In the future Syntax Objects may be utilised to implement a gradual type system such as seen in Typed Racket.
+NOTE: In the future Syntax Objects may be extended to implement a gradual type system such as seen in Typed Racket.

+##### Nil

+Convex supports the value `nil` as a first class value.

+By convention, core runtime functions generally return `nil` to indicate the absence of a value, e.g. looking up a value in a map with a key that is not present.

+There is no direct equivalent of a `NullPointerException` since CVM objects do not implement methods, however careless use of nils may result in type casting errors (e.g. `(+ 2 nil)`).

 ##### Records

-Certain CVM structures are record types, e.g.
+Certain CVM structures are defined as built-in record types, e.g.

 * AccountStatus
 * PeerStatus
 * State

-These are primarily used by the Convex and CVM implementation, though for convenience they may be accessed and treated as Maps from field names to values in CVM code.
+These are primarily used internally by the Convex Peer and CVM implementations, though for convenience they may be accessed and treated as Maps from field names to values in CVM code.

 NOTE: Allowing user-defined, row-polymorphic records is under consideration for future implementation.